The United Nations (The UN) is one of the most famous organisations in the world.

 - Timeless: Is it timeless in the way of Coca Cola or McDonalds?
 No, probably not.
 But I doubt they’ll ever change it, and realistically, it will stand up for a long period of time, because it doesn’t follow logo design trends.
 Another full point.

 I’m not saying that the UN should change their logo and branding.
-I’m just highlighting a few things that I would consider.
+Instead, I’m simply highlighting a few things that I would consider tweaking.